vdyakushina/FusAmp/README.md

 ## Results:
 1. bam aligned with bwa met<br/>
-2. Files with qc and read counts:<br/>
+2. Files with qc and read counts (will be writen to --output directory):<br/>

    2.1. qc.tsv - some qc metrics:
       - total	- total number of raw reads;